commonhaus/commonhaus.github.io/site/about/index.md

 ## Our vision

-Cultivate a dynamic and inclusive ecosystem where open-source projects thrive on collaborative innovation, fostering a space for everyone to contribute without the complexities of traditional governance models.
+Create a welcoming ecosystem where open-source projects grow through collaboration and mutual support, simplifying participation for all by moving beyond conventional governance hurdles.

 ## Current Councilors